Skip to Content

 Schlosshotel Kronberg is a luxury hotel with a range of tastefully decorated suites and rooms featuring antiques and classical artworks.
 Many of the spacious rooms with balconies offer views of the castle courtyard and the historic park in the grounds.
 You can even see panoramic views of the Frankfurt skyline from some rooms!

 The hotel is in close proximity to tons of activities.
-You can play golf in their 18-hole golf course, treat yourself to spa treatments and massages in the Beauty Cottage, or enjoy a cocktail in their American bar with live music.
+You can play golf in their 18-hole golf course, treat yourself to spa treatments and massages in the Beauty Cottage, or enjoy a cocktail in their bar which occasionally has live music.

 Pros: